asmin97mhj/DevOps-practice/Docker-Swarm/README.md

 docker service inspect service-name

 # Scaling the service
-docker service scale service-name=no.of tasks to run
+docker service scale service-name = 5 (no.of tasks to run)